These delicious roasted sweet potato slices cook with the brown sugar on top so they get that caramelized yum factor.

 Cheesy: Just like savory, but top with some parmesan cheese.

 Nope!
-That's extra work and I am all about passing on extra work here at Easier Motherhood.
+That's extra work and I am all about passing on extra kitchen work most nights.
 If your child doesn't like the skins you (or they!) can peel the skin off after cooking- it'll come off easily then.

 Sweet potatoes are denser than regular potatoes, so they can be more difficult to cut.
 If you're struggling to get your knife through, microwave it for a minute or two before slicing to make it easier.